Lung cancer Quality Performance Indicators

 Quality Performance Indicator Descriptions

 The QPI descriptions report outlines the detailed evidence-based descriptions for each indicator including the numerator and denominator.
 This report should be read in conjunction with the monitoring reports.
-It includes indicators that can be measured, and those we term ‘aspirational’.
-These are important for clinical care quality improvement but there is currently no data available to measure and report on them.
+This document includes indicators that can be measured and those we term ‘aspirational’ that are important for clinical care quality improvement but currently there is no data available to measure and report on them.

 Quality Performance Technical Specifications